-Follow the move-in maps [insert anchor to maps?] for the best way to get to your hall.
+Follow the move-in maps below for the best way to get to your hall.
 When you arrive, go inside to get your room key.
 While you check in, family will unload the car onto the grass and then go park.
 This allows more people to get in close to the hall and not carry things as far.
 One person must be with the vehicle at all times while it unloads.

 Check-in will consist of several stations, such as receiving your room key and student policies, and completing paperwork such as an emergency contact card.
 This includes a health insurance policy number, so please bring the appropriate information with you.